 Beaver Creek campground has 64 single-family campsites set among a forest of large pine, Aspen and Douglas fir trees.
 Learn more about Beaver Creek and see all of the campsite photos.

-In 1922 it was reported that the last of the remaining California Grizzly Bears was hunted and killed in Tulare County.
+In 1922 the last of the remaining California Grizzly Bears was hunted and killed in Tulare County.
 That would have been news to Stephen Majors and his family because they were attacked and killed by what might have been a Grizzly in 1934.

 Since then, dozens of people have seen apparitions of two adults and two children around the ruins of the dance studio floor.
-Ghost hunting groups visit the site regularly – usually around Sep 19th and have captured paranormal evidence including photos, videos and digital recordings.
+Ghost hunting groups visit the site regularly and have captured a variety of paranormal evidence.

 So if you find yourself camping up at Crystal Lake campground this Halloween (or any other night), be sure to take a stroll up to the ruins of the old dance floor.
 You won’t see any Grizzly bears, but you just may see the ghosts of the Majors family.